bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 ### Solution:

 Multiple transactions may not be engaged in at the same time.
-That means if we view the days that involed in the same transaction as a group, there won't be any intersection.
+That means if we view the days that involed in the same transaction as a group, there won’t be any intersection.
 We may complete at most *two* transactions, so divide the days into two groups, `[0...k]` and `[k...n-1]`.
 Notice `k` exists in both groups because technically we can sell out then immediately buy in at the same day.

 Define `p1(i)` to be the max profit of day `[0...i]`.
 This is just like the problem of [121.
 Best Time to Buy and Sell Stock](file:///C:/MY-WEB-DEV/06-DS-ALGO-OUTTER/06-DS-ALGO/main/CONTENT/DS-n-Algos/SANDBOX/121.%20Best%20Time%20to%20Buy%20and%20Sell%20Stock.md).